hbedle-subsurface/single-trace/README.md

 switched off entirely by deleting `assets/count.js` and the one `<script>` line that loads it.
 That file documents exactly what is sent.

-## For anyone maintaining this

-Five shared files sit in `assets/`. `seismic.js` holds the wavelets, the FFT, the Hilbert transform, the color maps and the canvas helpers. `trace.js` holds the single-trace attribute algorithms themselves, written the way the AASPI documentation describes them rather than in any optimized form. `style.css` is the visual identity. `count.js` is the page counter described under Privacy above, and `popout.js` puts the **Open in new window** button on the exercises tab.
-The last two are drop-in: each goes into every teaching repository unchanged, following `docs/ADD-COUNTING.md` and `docs/ADD-POPOUT.md`. **`style.css` and `seismic.js` are shared with the geometric-attributes repository** — a change to either needs to go to both, or the two sites drift apart.

 File layout, the attribute library's API, the synthetic model, and the verification harness are documented in